YosefHayim/OCR-Parse-AI/README.md

 I built an AI-powered OCR tool that:

 - Converts PDFs into PNG images
-- Extracts raw text using Tesseract.js
-- Sends the text to OpenAI for structured parsing
+- Sends the images to OpenAI for structured parsing using OCR
 - Returns clean, ready-to-use invoice data

 ---